 Storytelling has been around for at least 30,000 years, making it the oldest type of recorded communication we know about.
 And it still endures.

-According to one Harvard study, we spend between 30% and 50% of an average day daydreaming.
-That’s a lot of time to spend with spinning your own stories in your head.
+According to one Harvard study, we spend between 30% to 50% of an average day daydreaming.
+That’s a lot of time to spend spinning your own stories in your head.

 The takeaway is simple: stories are essential to what makes us human, and have been since the beginning of our existence.
-They stick with us every day, and resonate with us long after we here them.
+They stick with us every day and resonate with us long after we hear them.
 Do we need any more evidence to showcase their importance in marketing?

 8 Prompts that Can Help You Find Your Own Brand Story